Subscribe to

 Tried Twitter, Hate Errors

 I gave Twitter an honest shot (I'm "iacas").
 Can't say I'll be using it.
 The only way I'd probably ever use Twitter is via Twitterrific, but I can't stand the Twitter "overloaded" errors.
-I would have happily paid the $14.951, but the errors just bug me too much.
-Purely Twitter's fault - I get that […]
+I would have happily paid the $14.95 ((The only tweak I'd like to see made to Twitterrific is to make the "new" […]

 No iPhone Hacking for Me